 Turkmen have always appreciated sincerity.
 "Tell the truth even if it is against thee".
 Duty and obligation are honored, light-mindedness and garrulity are denounced.

 Turkmen society has always negatively treated malignant gossip, saying that “the one who gossips with thee, can gossip about thee too".
 And such unworthy features as cowardice and ingratitude were also despised.

 Turkmen value friendship and love, maintain friendly relations with neighbors.
 There is a number of national by-words about this: " Before building a home find out who thy neighbor is", "If your neighbor is happy you will be happy too", "First of all take care of your neighbor", "A neighbor next door is better than a brother far way".

-Turkmen Weddings have always been accompanied by numerous customs and ceremonials.
+Weddings are hub for Turkmen traditions and customs where one can learn a lot from numerous customs and ceremonials.
 One of the leading roles in them was played by clothes.
 It was thought that they even possess magic properties of protection and purification.

 A scarf meant a lot in wedding rituals.
 On "gelin toi" day (wedding of the bride) women from entire brought their wedding gifts and sweets wrapped in kerchiefs.
 When they were about to leave they got their kerchiefs back full of presents equal to those they had brought.
 A big kerchief itself was considered a kind of a gift.
 A kerchief was the most valuable prize to win during men's contests.
 Read more...

 Only certain "lucky" days which were suitable for cutting and sewing of a wedding dress.
 The well-being of the bride depended on this to the great extent.
 A dress was sawn in the house of the bride from the fabric presented by the groom.
 The most respected woman of the village, a mother of many children, along with the bride's dear friends, was to cut the dress.
 They were allowed to take away scraps of fabric - for good luck.
 Read more...